Redesigning Simmons: The Strategy for 2022

 6.1.
 Sustain an operating margin of at least $1 million.

 6.2.
 Maintain cash balance of approximately $30 million.

 - Simmons College became Simmons University in September 2018.

 - Simmons launched its undergraduate core curriculum as PLAN — Purpose, Leadership, ActioN.

-- The Masters in Public Health was the first new graduate program to launch in the University's suite of online Masters: the MS in Nursing, Family Practice; MSW; and MBA; MS in Behavior Analysis; and MS in Library and Information Science.
+- The Masters in Public Health was the first new graduate program to launch in the University's suite of online Masters: the MS in Nursing, Family Practice; MSW; MS in Behavior Analysis; and MS in Library and Information Science.
 These programs have national reach and more than doubled Simmons's professional masters enrollments since the launch in 2013 of the MSN.

 - A new undergraduate academic advising model is in place and supported by Starfish, software designed to support students, faculty and staff focused on student success.